 There’s a reason It’s been used for centuries as a centering, stress relief practice.
-Yoga and meditation also goes hand in hand with breath work.
-The practice of meditation uses visualization, and focusing on breathing to help with let go of worry and fear — the common precursors to anxiety.
+Yoga and meditation also go hand in hand with breathwork.
+The practice of meditation uses visualization and focusing on breathing to help let go of worry and fear — the common precursors to anxiety.

 Yoga combines physical poses, controlled breathing, and meditation or relaxation to help elicit the relaxation response, allowing both the body and mind to gain a sense of calm and ease by lowering heart rate and blood pressure.